 The Fellow is responsible to obtain a visa, permesso di soggiorno, and health coverage (and, if appropriate, for accompanying family members).
 The Fellow must determine if a visa is required and, if necessary, obtain one before travel.

-Applications can be written in English or Italian and must submitted electronically by midnight (Cambridge, MA time) on December 14, 2016.
+Applications must be written in English and must be submitted electronically by midnight (Cambridge, MA time) on November 15, 2017.
 Scholars can apply to only one type of I Tatti Fellowship at a time.

 Letters of Recommendation

 Applicants must have two scholars who know their work well submit recommendations online by November 20, 2017.
 These recommendations must be written in English.
 In order to give your referees adequate time to submit letters of recommendation, click the reference tab and register them as early as possible.
 Referees will receive an email explaining how to access the system and submit their letters electronically.
 It is the applicants’ responsibility to inform the scholars writing on their behalf of the nature of the project and the deadline for submission.